Licensing in Saskatchewan

 Where an application for renewal of a permit is refused, the Registrar of the association shall send notice of that fact to the professional corporation.

-The permit for the professional corporation must be renewed every year by submitting the following required forms and fee to the Chiropractors’ Association of Saskatchewan no later than December 31:
+The permit for the professional corporation must be renewed every year by submitting the following required forms and fee to the Chiropractors’ Association of Saskatchewan no later than December 31(renewal will be mailed to you):

 If the necessary documents do not reach the Chiropractors’ Association of Saskatchewan on or before December 31, the following will happen: